-We know that the patterns of domestic violence can begin with the first dating relationship.
-In an effort to prevent dating violence and future incidents of domestic violence, Hope’s Door offers dating violence prevention classes and workshops.
+We know that the patterns of intimate partner violence can begin with the first dating relationship.
+In an effort to prevent dating violence and future incidents of intimate partner violence, Hope’s Door New Beginning offers dating violence prevention workshops.
 Open to teens and pre-teens, these classes teach students the signs of dating violence, how to prevent dating violence and how to advocate for themselves and their peers.
-Classes are free of charge and are wonderful opportunites for your school, church or youth group.
+Classes are free of charge and are wonderful opportunities for your school, church or youth group.
 Let us help start the conversation about dating violence prevention.

 Did You Know?

 - Nearly 1 in 3 teens have been the victim of sexual/physical abuse or threats of physical abuse by a boyfriend/girlfriend